google-research/ml-for-systems-taxonomy/README.md

 This repository contains the supplementary survey/bibliography for "A Taxonomy of ML for Systems Problems", to appear in IEEE Micro.
 See `bibliography.md` for a formatted version of the bibliography.
+This is intended to be a living document and will be updated over time.